MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 ### API call returning 403

+A 403 error can occur for any of the following reasons.
 A fiddler capture may be required to investigate further.
-There could be several reasons for a 403 error.

 * The user has exceeded the amount of embed token that can be generated on a shared capacity.
 Purchase Azure capacities to generate embed tokens and assign the workspace to that capacity.
 See [Create Power BI Embedded capacity in the Azure portal](/azure/power-bi-embedded/create-capacity).
 * The Azure AD auth token expired.